huhrichard/huhrichard.github.io/_pages/cv.md

 * Jun 2013 to Aug 2013: Technical Support
   * SkyWare Communication Limited
-  * Network maintenance and testing new firmware and hardwares.
+  * Network maintenance and test new firmware and hardwares.

 Skills
 ======